Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 Will Mexico World Cup ticket prices drop closer to the tournament?

 Unlikely.
 Historical patterns for marquee events show prices typically increase as dates approach.
-Strong demand from both Mexican fans and the 38 million Mexican-American diaspora suggests prices will remain elevated.
+Strong demand from both Mexican fans and the 38 million Mexican-American diaspora suggests prices will remain elevated or rise further.

 Where can I buy Mexico World Cup 2026 tickets?

-Official tickets are available through during designated sales windows.
-For resale tickets, platforms like SeatPick aggregate listings from verified sellers.
+Official tickets are available through FIFA, if you can locate any.
+For resale tickets, platforms like SeatPick aggregate listings from verified sellers including Stubhub, Viagogo, and Vivid Seats.
 Always purchase from authorised sources to avoid fraud.